archlab-sciencetokyo/CFU-Proving-Ground/cfu.md

 ## CFU Overview

 Custom Function Units extend the processor with application-specific instructions.
-A CFU connects to the processor pipeline and can be called from C code using special instructions.
+A CFU connects to the processor pipeline and can be called from C code using custom instructions.

 ## Using CFUs in C Code